 OUR MISSION AND VISION

 Our mission is to build a social change movement dedicated to the health and well-being of Black women and girls through leadership development, Human Rights and Reproductive Justice.
 Our vision is to achieve the complete health and well-being of Black women and girls, our families and communities.

 WHO WE ARE

-New Voices Pittsburgh is a grassroots Human Rights organization for women of color, led by women of color and about women of color.
-We utilize the Reproductive Justice framework as an innovative strategy to specifically engage Black women and girls in community organizing for lasting social change.
-New Voices Pittsburgh is a groundbreaking organization, using a Human Rights and Reproductive Justice framework to organize and build a local movement with Black women, Black girls and allies in the Greater Pittsburgh Region.
-New Voices Pittsburgh is deeply committed to elevating the powerful voices of Black women and girls on Human Rights, reproductive oppression and the totality of our lived experience.
+New Voices is a grassroots Human Rights organization based in Pittsburgh that is cultivating the leadership and unleashing the power and potential of Black women, femmes and girls.
+We utilize the Reproductive Justice framework as an innovative strategy to specifically engage Black women, femmes and girls in community organizing for lasting social change.
+New Voices is a groundbreaking organization, using a Human Rights and Reproductive Justice framework to organize and build a local movement with Black women, femmes and girls and allies in Pennsylvania and Ohio.
+New Voices is deeply committed to elevating the powerful voices of Black women, femmes and girls on Human Rights, reproductive oppression and the totality of our lived experience.

 STATEMENT OF PURPOSE

-New Voices Pittsburgh promotes the complete health and well-being of Black women and girls in the Greater Pittsburgh Region.
-Our definition includes eight dimensions of health: physical, emotional, spiritual, cultural, political, economic/financial, environmental and social.
+New Voices promotes the complete health and well-being of Black women and girls in the Greater Pittsburgh Region.
+Our definition includes eight dimensions of health: physical, emotional, spiritual, cultural, political, economic, environmental and social.